adoliver/notes/OsTips/tmux.md

 To reload the config file run ```tmux source-file <path to config file>```

 ### Tips
-* make sure to unbind the default key
+* make sure to unbind the default key when creating a new mapping